Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Entropy Change Profile in the Dynamics

-which is reduced to $\frac{1}{2} - e^{-2\gamma t }\ENORM{\X(\rho)}^2$ when the scaling part is isotropic, i.e. $\gamma_{\parallel} = \gamma_{\perp} =\gamma.$ Thus the similar interpretation given in the previous section for this change is also applied to this situation.
-In addition, for this particular case, the linear entropy can explicitly demonstrate the behaviour of the dynamics by simply considering their geometric interpretation of the state along the dynamics.
-Although we employ the linear entropy since it is practically convenient to calculate, there is another advantage of this expression.
-Because the purity or the radius of the Bloch vector is used in result exploration in many experiments, the connection between measurement results to the characterisation of the dynamical map can be made.
-For instances, the rate of change in the entropy along the dynamics can be analysed directly from the decomposition of the dynamical matrix or the invariant component, which should reflect the stationary situation in the dynamics, can be extracted etc.
+is reduced to $\ls(\rho_t) = \frac{1}{2} - e^{-2\gamma t }\ENORM{\X(\rho)}^2$ when the scaling part is isotropic with $\gamma_{\parallel} = \gamma_{\perp} =\gamma.$ Thus, the interpretation given in the previous section for this change is also applied to this situation.
+For this particular case, the linear entropy can explicitly demonstrate the behaviour of the dynamics from the geometric interpretation of the state along the dynamics.
+Although we employ the linear entropy because it is practically convenient to calculate, there is another insight from this expression.
+Since the purity or the radius of the Bloch vector is used in result exploration in many experiments, the connection between measurement results and the characterisation of the dynamical map can be made.
+For instance, the rate of change in the entropy along the dynamics can be expected directly from the invariant component, which should reflect the stationary situation in the dynamics.
+Moreover, in a qubit system, the von Neumann entropy \cite{Barnett} can be explicitly expressed as